barionleg/dborg/v1.03/README.md

 # Servo models

-Please update the following listwith links to the models online and if you need to add some clarification about the horns you used.
+Please update the following list with links to the models online and if you need to add some clarification about the horns you used.